madelyncruz/unitegallery/README.md

 # SUMMARY
 This module allows to use Unite Gallery plugin.
+This module is still under development.

 # About Unite Gallery
 - The Unite Gallery is multipurpose javascript gallery based on jquery library.